open-policy-agent/opa/docs/content/policy-language.md

 In the first stage, users can opt-in to using the new keywords via a special import:

 - `import future.keywords` introduces _all_ future keywords, and
-- `import future.keyword.x` _only_ introduces the `x` keyword -- see below for all known future keywords.
+- `import future.keywords.x` _only_ introduces the `x` keyword -- see below for all known future keywords.

 {{< danger >}}
 Using `import future.keywords` to import all future keywords means an **opt-out of a